Frequently asked questions

 What’s more, by hiring a freelance copywriter, you won’t have the hassle or stress of completing this yourself.
 You can take this task off your to-do list and get on with your day job.

-As an experienced copywriter, I use tried-and-tested tactics to help you win potential customers over.
-I look at your business through their eyes – bringing out your unique selling points and ensuring that your marketing is tuned to their needs.
+As an experienced copywriter, I use proven tactics to win over potential customers.
+I look at your business through your customers’ eyes – highlighting your unique selling points and writing copy tailored to their needs.

 I’ve helped dozens of clients with different marketing projects over the years.
 I work on all sorts of content, including: